-The National Institute for Automotive Service Excellence is a non-profit organization that has been around since the very early 1970s.
-There are about 300,000 ASE certified mechanics in the United States, working within every single segment of the automotive industry.
+The National Institute for Automotive Service Excellence is a non-profit organization that has set the standard for automotive merit since the early 1970s.
+There are about 300,000 ASE certified mechanics in the United States, working within every segment of the automotive industry.

-The ASE certifications are for mechanics, not the shop they work in.
-A mechanic who is ASE certified is a mechanic who has proven to be exceptional in his or her skills.
-The certification was created so shop owners and customers could have some sort of proof that the mechanics they’re using have reached a level of excellence; this, in turn, creates peace of mind.
+The ASE certifications are for mechanics themselves, not necessarily the shop they work in.
+A mechanic who is ASE certified has proven to be exceptional in his or her skillset.
+The ASE certification exam assesses a mechanic's knowledge on all important aspects of auto mechanics.

 Learn more details about the ASE Certification Exam.

 In order to actually become an ASE certified mechanic, you’ll need to have 1-3 years of hands-on experience, plus pass the exam.
-You CAN take the test, but you won’t be certified until you can show proof of the required work experience.
-Any schooling you may complete will count toward six months to one year of your hands-on experience.
+You CAN take the test, but you will not be considered certified until you complete the required work experience.

-No, the ASE certification exam is taken at a testing site.
+No, the ASE certification exam is conducted at a testing site.
 Your identity will need to be verified, and the exam is fully proctored.

 The day of the exam, you must bring your valid photo ID.
-It can be a driver’s license or other type of state identification, but it must have your picture and signature on it.
-If your identity can not be verified, you will not be allowed to take the exam.
+It can be a driver’s license or other form of state identification, but it must have your picture and signature on it.
+If your identity cannot be verified, you will not be allowed to take the exam.

 - Pay a $36 registration fee.
-This is good for a certification period, and you can take as many recertification tests within that time.
+This is good for a certification period, and you can take as many recertification tests within the allotted time.

-- Pay for your actual tests.
-Your tests can cost between $43-$129, not including state fees and taxes.
+- Pay for the test itself.
+Your tests can range between $43-$129, not including state fees and taxes.

 Even if you’ve let the certification lapse, as long as you have proof you’ve previously taken and passed the exam, you are eligible to become recertified.